We’re asked to find the derivative of the following function with respect to

 We can obtain the same result if we take the expression

-The constant of the integration is eliminated in the process, this process is actually called the fundamental theorem of the calculus
+The constant of integration is eliminated in the process.
+This process is actually called the fundamental theorem of calculus:

 Where

-Let’s imagine that we have a curve which it’s impossible to find the antiderivative thus the area below the curve, instead of calculating it we can approximate it’s value by using trapezoids instead of rectangles as we’ve done before, we also know that approximating the area below the curve using the
+Let’s imagine that we have a curve for which it’s impossible to find the antiderivative, and thus the area below the curve.
+Instead of calculating it, we can approximate its value by using trapezoids instead of rectangles, as we’ve done before.
+We also know that approximating the area below the curve using the

-Simpson rule approximates the value of a definite integral by using quadratic polynomials of the form
+Simpson’s rule approximates the value of a definite integral by using quadratic polynomials of the form:

 The area below the curve bounded by